dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ```

 where:
+* w: parameter: weight
+* x: input variable (the input feature)
 * b: paremeter; bias
-* x: input variable (the input feature)
-* w: parameter: weight

-The function above is a numpy function implementing a vectorized implementation of the dot product operation between two vectors, i.e. it implements the vectorized version of multipliying multiple pairs of parementers with their features (where that would look like: f = w[0]*x[0] + w[1] * x[1] +...+ b)
+* The function above is a numpy function implementing a vectorized implementation of the dot product operation between two vectors, i.e. it implements the vectorized version of multipliying multiple pairs of parementers with their features (where that would look like: f = w[0]*x[0] + w[1] * x[1] +...+ b) so that it can run faster and more efficiently
+* The reason it is faster is because the `np.dot` function from **NumPy** uses *parallel hardware* for computing to accelerate ML Jobs

 -------------------------------------------------